Author: Jussi Adler-Olsen

 Thoughts of Joy

-My thanks go to Penguin Group and NetGalley for providing me with the eGalley.
+My thanks go to Penguin Group and NetGalley for providing me with this eGalley.